 To identify the supplier base to survey, we completed a focused risk assessment involving our product commodity team members.
-We continue to strive to survey an optimal subset of our supply base by having our product commodity team members with significant experience in their respective areas assign 3TG risk levels for each product commodity classification.
+We continue to strive to survey an optimal subset of our supply base by having our product commodity team members with significant experience in their respective areas assign 3TG risk levels for each product commodity classification and actively review and adjust the 3TG risk levels, as appropriate.
 In order to help our commodity team members make more informed decisions on project scoping, we provide them with relevant survey results from prior years.
 We continue to focus our resources on suppliers with the highest risk of utilizing 3TG from a Covered Country.

-For the 2023 reporting period, we had 611 in-scope suppliers.
+For the 2024 reporting period, we had 435 in-scope suppliers.